 - Investment without research is as good as gamble

 - Buy boring companies

 - Avoid companies with major revenue company from a single client: If the primary clients walks out so does the fortune of the company.
 Example would be Kolkata based RS Software, where the company’s revenue dropped from ₹375 cr in 2015 to ₹60 cr in 2018 when its largest client Visa which contributed 90% of revenue for RS Software, terminated the contract.
-Similarly, there is one more company called “Shaily Engg” which derives more than 50% of revenue from IKEA & is possible that they may see similar fate as that of RS Software.
+Similarly, there is one more company called “Shaily Engg” which derives more than 50% of revenue from IKEA & runs the risk of a similar fate as that of RS Software.